microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

 ```

 #### 8.4.
 Create a Python Virtual Environment
-To manage our Python dependencies, we will create a pythonvirtual environment.
+To manage our Python dependencies, we will create a python virtual environment.
 This will allow us to install the necessary packages without affecting the system-wide Python installation.

 ```bash
 cd ~/